droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p>From the river to the east, a short distance from the water's edge, approaches the hazy silhouette of a humanoid figure astride a bestial shadow as tall as a horse, both obscured beneath the thick, swirling fog.
 You hear the soft splashing of water, and a distant, resonant rumble.</p>
 </div>

-A player who succeeds on a DC 13 Wisdom (Perception) check discerns that the "steed" has the approximate size and proportions of a **dire wolf**, with the rumble resembling a dire wolf's growl.
+A player who succeeds on a DC 22 Perception check discerns that the "steed" has the approximate size and proportions of a **dire wolf**, with the rumble resembling a dire wolf's growl.

 If the players allow the figure to approach, read: